Probabilistic Assembly with Mycelia

 Scientific Innovation

-- Novel 6-graph hierarchy - Unifies multiple assembly approaches
+- 6-graph hierarchy - Unifies multiple assembly approaches

-- Quality preservation - First to maintain quality throughout assembly
+- Quality preservation - Maintains quality throughout assembly

 - Principled algorithms - Based on proven statistical methods